PhilipAtEmcogma/Rust-Cheatsheet/README.md

 # Note: this cheatsheet is created on July 2023 for a course I did learning to use Rust to build on Solana network.
 Until July 2023, Solana only works on Linux and iOS, and not on Windows.
 #
-# Thus, to work on Solana on a Windows machine you need to do the followings:
+# Thus, to install, setup and get Solana to on a Windows machine you need to do the followings:
 ## 1. open powershell as administrator
 ## 2. install ubuntu using the following command:
 ###     wsl --install